brianmario/charlock_holmes/README.md

 At the time of writing, if you installed ICU via homebrew on OSX your gem install may look something like this:

 `gem install charlock_holmes --with-icu-dir=/usr/local/Cellar/icu4c/4.4.1`

+If you're using Bundler and need to specify a custom path, you can do so with the `bundle config` command:

+`bundle config build.charlock_holmes --with-icu-dir=/usr/local/Cellar/icu4c/4.4.1`